ciannabp/ciannabp/content/publication/big5SES preprint/index.md

 publication_short: ""

 publishDate: "2020-01-05T00:00:00Z"
-summary: In the present study, we will use the confirmatory dataset from AIID, a large online study, to address three basic questions about personality and SES.
+summary:  We use the AIID dataset, a large online study, to address three basic questions about personality and SES.
 tags:
 - Measurement Invariance
 title: Big Five Across Socioeconomic Status - Measurement Invariance, Relationships, and Age Trends